Apoorv7/Django-weather-yield-project/README.md

 # Setup to run

-- Firstly you need to install latest python version from [Python](https://www.python.org/)
+- Firstly you need to install python from [Python](https://www.python.org/) and vscode from [VScode](https://code.visualstudio.com/)
+- Now you need to clone this repository in your local pc and then open the repository in vscode.
 - Developed and tested the application on `Win 11` with `Python 3.8.12`
-- Then you need to create a virtual environment
+- Open terminal in vscode and Then you need to create a virtual environment

   ```
   py -m venv venv